-We believe that the expression of FOXM1 in ALK+ ALCL, whose normal counterpart is believed to be mature T-cells (36), is an aberrant event.
+We believe that the expression of FOXM1 in ALK+ ALCL, whose normal counterpart is believed to be a mature T-cell (36), is an aberrant event.
 In this regard, it has been shown that the expression of FOXM1 mRNA is tightly regulated during T-cell development, with the expression of FOXM1 first detectable in double-negative (i.e. negative for CD4 and CD8) thymocytes, reaching its peak at the stage of immature double positive (i.e. positive for both CD4 and CD8) thymocytes, dramatically decreasing on becoming single-positive (e.g. positive for CD4 or CD8) thymocytes, and becoming undetectable in fully mature lymphocytes in the periphery (2).
-In keeping with these findings, we found that PBMC cells, which include mature T-cells, had no detectable FOXM1 protein.
-Based on these observations, it is possible that the normal mechanism that is responsible for the ‘silencing’ of FOXM1 expression at the mature T-cell stage has become defective during the oncogenesis of ALK+ ALCL.
+In keeping with these findings, we found that PBMC cells, which include mature T-cells, had no detectable FOXM1 protein expression.
+Based on these observations, it is possible that the normal mechanism that is responsible for ‘silencing’ FOXM1 expression at the mature T-cell stage has become defective during the oncogenesis of ALK+ ALCL.